Floer theory and flips: bimodules

 A {\em homotopy} of morphisms $\psi_0,\psi_1: M_0 \to M_1$ of degree zero is a collection of maps $(\phi^{d|e})_{d,e \ge 0}$ such that the difference $\psi_1 - \psi_0$ is given by the expression on the left hand side of \eqref{morphism}.
-A homotopy is {\em strictly unital} if all operations involving $e_{L_0}$ and $e_{L_1}$ vanish.
-Any \ainfty algebra $A$ is an \ainfty bimodule over itself with operations
+Each of these notions has an extension to the strictly unital case.
+Suppose that $A_0,A_1$ are strictly unital with strict units $e_0,e_1$.
+A bimodule $M$ is {\em strictly unital} $\mu^{1,0}(e_0,\cdot)$ and $\mu^{0,1}(\cdot,e_1)$ are the identity, and all other operations involving $e_0$ and $e_1$ vanish.
+A morphism resp. homotopy is {\em strictly unital} if all operations involving the identities $e_0$ and $e_1$ vanish.
+As usual any \ainfty algebra $A$ is an \ainfty bimodule over itself.
+The bimodule operations are related to the structure maps by

 see Seidel \cite[2.9]{seidel:susp}.